Freshwater Fishing Trends

 Lake Keowee

-Bass: Guide Charles Townson (864-324-2065) reports that to start off the month the spawn is essentially over and fish are basically in normal early summer patterns.
-They can be caught early and late off points on topwaters, while during the day fishing deeper with worms is the best option.
-Also keep your eyes open for sporadic schooling activity.
+Bass: Guide Charles Townson (864-324-2065) reports that during the first part of September fish will remain in a summer pattern where they can be caught early and late off points on topwaters, while during the day fishing deeper with worms or jigging spoons is the best option.
+However, as water temperatures begin to cool schooling activity should become more widespread across the lake and fishing should improve.

 Most detailed Lake Keowee Updates